Joshua-Noakes1/Teardown-nvenc/README.md

 ## Game config

-It's unlikely that this would effect anything but below are a list of the Video setting and mods I had enabled at the time.
+It's unlikely that this would effect anything but incase, below are a list of the video settings and mods I had enabled at the time.

 - Video Settings:
   - Display: